oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 connection line goes from the measurement (white) to the deviation by the profile (red).

-ncl2 colours can be enlarged or made smaller by pressing + or -.
+ncl2 colours spots can be enlarged or made smaller by pressing + or -.

 #### Report View